Office: Kimbrough 454

 Phone: (509) 335-4244

-Gregory W. Yasinitsky, Regents Professor of Music, earned degrees at the Eastman School of Music (DMA, San Francisco State University (MA, BM) and the College of San Mateo (AA).
+Gregory W. Yasinitsky, Regents Professor and Coordinator of Jazz Studies, earned degrees at the Eastman School of Music (DMA), San Francisco State University (MA, BM) and the College of San Mateo (AA).

 Yasinitsky is a member of the Washington Music Educators Hall of Fame and recipient of the Washington State University Eminent Faculty Award—the top honor available to WSU faculty.
-He also received the Marian E. Smith Faculty Achievement Award and was selected to present the 2008 WSU Distinguished Faculty Address.
+He also received the Marian E. Smith Award for Faculty Excellence in Teaching and was selected to present the 2008 WSU Distinguished Faculty Address.
 Additionally, Yasinitsky received the College of Liberal Arts Distinguished Achievement Award and the 2005-2008 Edward R. Meyer Distinguished Professorship Award.
 He is also the recipient of the William F. Mullen Award for Excellence in Teaching from the WSU College of Liberal Arts.

 Yasinitsky served as Director of the School of Music from 2011 to 2018.
 During his tenure as Director, the School enjoyed greater visibility and recognition, increases in the number of faculty and graduate teaching assistants, the purchase of new instruments and equipment, and the creation of WSU Recordings, a peer-reviewed, academic recording label.
-From 1982, to 2011, Yasinitsky served as Coordinator of Jazz Studies.
-Under his leadership, the Jazz Studies Program received widespread recognition including awards from Down Beat magazine, invitations to perform at prestigious conferences—including Jazz Education Network (JEN) and International Association for Jazz Education (IAJE) Conferences—and top awards at major festivals.
+Under Yasinitsky’s leadership as Coordinator of Jazz Studies, the Jazz Studies Program received widespread recognition including awards from Down Beat magazine, invitations to perform at prestigious conferences—including Jazz Education Network (JEN) and International Association for Jazz Education (IAJE) Conferences—and top awards at major festivals.

-Yasinitsky has an international reputation as a composer, arranger, and saxophonist.
-He is the recipient of the 2018 American Prize in Orchestral Composition.
+Yasinitsky is the recipient of the 2018 American Prize in Orchestral Composition.
+Pops Division, for his Jazz Concerto for Piano and Orchestra.
 His teachers in composition include Joseph Schwantner, Wayne Peterson, Lou Harrison, Samuel Adler, and Robert Morris.
 Yasinitsky has written music especially for Clark Terry, David Liebman, David Sanborn, and the USAF “Airmen of Note” big band.
+Yasinitsky serves as conductor and composer for the Jazz Education Network All Stars Big Band which includes some of the most acclaimed musicians in the world including Tia Fuller, Sean Jones, Roxy Coss, Jeff Coffin, Bijon Watson, Marshall Gilkes, Francisco Torres, Mark Whitfield, John Clayton and others.
 Yasinitsky’s music has been performed in more than 40 countries and he has received grants, fellowships, and awards from the National Endowment for the Arts, The Commission Project of New York, Meet the Composer West, ASCAP, Artist Trust, Washington State Music Teachers Association (WSMTA), and the Washington Music Educators Association (WMEA).
-Over 200 compositions and arrangements have been published by Kendor Music, Warner Brothers, Hal Leonard, Advance Music (Germany), Walrus Music, University of Northern Colorado Jazz Press, Falls House Press, Dorn Music, Daniel Barry Music, and Hoyt Editions.
-Yasinitsky has also accepted numerous commissions for jazz, orchestral pieces, solo works, and chamber music.
+Over 210 compositions and arrangements have been published by Kendor Music, Belwin Jazz, Warner Brothers, Hal Leonard, Advance Music (Germany), Walrus Music, University of Northern Colorado Jazz Press, Sound Music Press, Murphy Music Press, Falls House Press, Dorn Music and Daniel Barry Music.
+Yasinitsky regularly accepts numerous commissions for jazz, orchestral pieces, solo works, and chamber music.
 Selected orchestral and chamber works can be heard on compact discs released by Vienna Modern Masters, Arizona University Recordings, and Open Loop Records.

 Yasinitsky can be heard with Tom Harrell, Art Lande, and others on recordings released by the Musical Heritage Society, Soul Note, Palo Alto, and Revelation Records.
-His playing and compositions can also be heard on compact discs released by his own label, YAZZ Recordings.
+His playing and compositions can also be heard on compact discs released by his own label, YAZZ Recordings including his recent big band compact disc YAZZ Band, which was featured on national radio play lists for fourteen weeks, received enthusiastic reviews around the world, and was named a “Top Big Band CD of the Year” by Bebop Spoken Here in the United Kingdom..
 Yasinitsky is also in demand as a conductor and clinician, and has presented concerts and workshops throughout the United States, Canada, Europe, and Japan.
 Additionally, Yasinitsky has been the subject of articles and reviews in Jazz Player, Saxophone Journal, The Instrumentalist, Jazz Educators Journal, and Yamaha’s New Ways magazines, and he has contributed articles to numerous scholarly journals.
 Yasinitsky is a Yamaha performing artist and clinician and a JodyJazz Artist.